sequentech/ivr-lambdas/doc/README.md

 ### CT-1: Call Cast Vote API

 - **Element type:** Call API
-- **Description:**  Encrypts the vote and calls the Sequent Platform's API to cast the encrypted vote the voter with the authentication token.
+- **Description:**  Encrypts the ballot and calls the Sequent Platform's API to cast the encrypted ballot using the previously obtained authentication token credential.
 - **Timeout:** 15 seconds
 - **On Error or Timeout:** Goes to [CT-8: Vote Error](#ct-8-vote-error) element.